picovico/python-sdk/docs/source/index.rst

 About Picovico
 ==============
 `Picovico <http://picovico.com>`_ is a cloud based platform which converts photos into videos.
 Picovico also exposes its service via REST like APIs.
-This page provides documentation for the official Python SDK and the built-in command line utility.
+This page provides documentation for the official Python SDK which is a simple wrapper around the api.

 Table of Contents
 -----------------